Apology & Repair

 One person who has studied the science of apologizing is Adam Grant.
 Here is what he thinks makes a great apology:

-I think where apologies used to get it wrong is that repairing the relationship wasn’t part of the process.
+I think where apologies used to go wrong is that repairing the relationship wasn’t part of the process.

 People used to apologize by just saying sorry and not discussing how to keep the situation from happening again.
 And, if there wasn’t a plan for change, then the same situation would probably happen again and again.
 Trust cannot be repaired in a relationship when there has been a rupture if there is no commitment to trying to prevent that rupture from happening again.

-I heard Adam Grant discuss apologizing last week in a podcast episode, and here is the wording he used in a recent apology:
+I heard Adam Grant discuss the topic of apologizing last week in a podcast episode, and here is an example of wording he would classify as a good apology:

 The key is to be very specific and detailed throughout the entire apology.

-While discussing apologizing and good apologies, Adam said that his relationships matter more to him than being right, and I feel the same way.
+Adam also said that relationships matter more to him than being right, and I feel the same way.
 So, if an apology doesn’t involve repairing the relationship, then I don’t believe that the apology can be considered a success.

 My husband told me the other day that he is impressed with my commitment to both apologizing and good apologies.
-This meant a lot to me, because like so many people, a good apology did not used to come naturally to me.
+This meant a lot to me, because like so many people, a good apology has not always come naturally to me.
 I knew that I needed to do the work, so it is validating to hear that my work has paid off.
 I still get it wrong at times, but I am committed to getting it right as much as possible.
 The bottom line is that I love my husband, and I will do whatever it takes to be the best partner I can be.
-I don’t want to be one of these people:
+It is important to me to *not* be one of these people:

 People like the ones described above are not safe or trustworthy people, and I strive to be a safe and trustworthy person.
 I also prioritize building and maintaining relationships with safe and trustworthy people.